 The alternatives to insolvency you may consider could be:

 - Firstly, an informal arrangement with creditors.

 - Then, formalised arrangement with creditors - Part 9 Debt Agreement.

-- Otherwise, formalised arrangement with creditors.
+- Otherwise, formalising a debt arrangement with creditors.
 Hence, one option would include a Part 10 Insolvency (PIA).

-These are also services we can provide our clients if they have the ability to avoid bankruptcy.
+These are also services we can provide to our clients to assist in avoiding bankruptcy.

 Annulment of a Bankruptcy

-- You may pay the debt in full to annul the bankruptcy.
-Annullment removes it entirely from your records.
+- You may pay the debt in full & annul the bankruptcy.
+Annulment removes it entirely from your records.

-- Plus, equity buy back - buy back property equity via ongoing payments to a trustee over time.
+- Plus, an equity buyback - buy back property equity via ongoing payments to a trustee over time.

-If you are stressed out with debt, let's start a discussion about your tailored solution.
+If you are worried about debt, let's start a discussion about your tailored solution.

 Contact us today for a Free Debt Assessment Consultation on 1300 796 850 or submit an enquiry below.